yedhink/bashed-on-a-feeling/README.md

 ## customizing symbols

+**note that the editing , after installation, should be done on `.bashed-gitprompt.sh` file in your home(~) directory for the changes to take place**
-You can easily change any symbols used by the prompt.
-Take a look to the file [.bashed-gitprompt.sh]() .
-You will find a bunch of variables, each of them with its default value.
-The variables names should be auto-explanatory.
+you can easily change any symbols used by the prompt.
+Take a look to the file [.bashed-gitprompt.sh]() . you will find a bunch of variables, each of them with its default value. the variable names were meant to be auto-explanatory.
 Something like
-**note that the editing , after installation, should be done on `.bashed-gitprompt.sh` file in your home(~) directory for the changes to take place**

 ```bash
 	: ${untracked_files:='?'}